 3. Subtleties and variations of Anxiety Disorders as opposed to PTSD.

 4. You might choose to post this article elsewhere, but you have the most control on your website.

 A relieved attorney now finds someone who understands what’s relevant, in spite of the attorney’s understandable lack of mental health training.

-A misunderstanding between expert witness and attorney takes time to straighten out.
+When the Expert Witness and attorney disconnect in verbiage, it takes time to straighten out.
 For example, your expert report assumes a shared understanding of words and their med-legal implication.
 If the attorney isn’t getting what you are saying, neither will a jury.